 After turning around their fortunes last season with, erm, a Carabao Cup trophy and a top-four finish, the wheels look to have come off for Erik ten Hag at Manchester United.

-Ten Hag will happy the FA Cup doesn’t start till January for his side – but will he still be in a job by then?
+Ten Hag will, at least, be happy that his side avoided an FA Cup banana skin at League One Wigan to progress to round four – but will he still be in a job by then?

 WELCOME TO PADDY POWER NEWS?
 NEW TO US?
 CLICK HERE FOR OUR £/€20 SIGN-UP OFFER